 Love the Vine You’re With: Sustainable Wine in the Pacific Northwest

 When you hear the word sustainability, do you think of wine?
 Until last year, I simply enjoyed my wine, rarely wondering at the impact of my enjoyment on the environment.
-It’s not that I never considered the question, but I never assumed the wine industry would consider it too.
-I recently discovered there are sustainable wine producers who work hard to make their product kinder to the planet.
+I never assumed the wine industry would consider it too.
+It turns out there are producers making sustainable wine in the Pacific Northwest who work hard to make their product kinder to the planet.
 I realized that sustainability is all-encompassing, relevant to every aspect of our activity in the world.
 Excluding human endeavor from its scope – even wine making – is just not good business for the planet.

 This new line of thinking about sustainable wine began with a team assignment in a business class at my local college.
 Team member Caron Parker suggested that we interview her friend Tanya Woodley, the owner of SuLei Cellars winery in Walla Walla, Washington.
 Being a wine lover, I was very interested.
 Yet as we began discussing questions for the interview I noticed that we were focusing only on making money, and not to balancing business with concern for the natural world.